Reddit Audiophiles Test HomePod, Say It Sounds Better Than $1,000 Speaker - Slashdot

 Airplay can do Redbook audio [geekout.io] if your SOURCE material is that bit rate (good luck getting that on to your phone, though).
 Apple Music is 256 kbps [cnet.com]; you'd have to do your own rips to get to redbook (16/44.1), but you cannot do high resolution audio at all.
 Period.
 Nada.
 Apple doesn't care about high quality audio - just Beats and earpods and a mono speaker it claims can be full stereo (but which, in reality, it is not per lots of reviews, not to mention the laws of physics).

-The butt hurt is strong with you
+The butt hurt is strong with you!

 Re: Check the THD plots (Score:2)